fancangning/DICDDAN/README.md

 # DICDFL-MDN
-The code of domain invariant and class distinguishable feature learning using multiple adversarial networks
+Code release for domain invariant and class distinguishable feature learning using multiple adversarial networks If you have any problem about our code, feel free to contact fancangning@gmail.com or describe your problem in Issues